jdc-cunningham/fusion-sensor-clu/DEVLOG.md

 - [ ] add method to plot robot as rectangular box in center of ThreeJS plot
   - make sure it's vertically simulated correctly based on camera and possibly if mounted on wheels

+### Get camera samples
+Need to take sample photos at known distances from camera in Z direction.
+The item does not move in x-direction.
+Known size of object shows it sliding left/right and how much so can estimate angle to point sensor assembly.
+Will take initial straight on measumrent if nothing's in the way
 ### 12/11/2020 later

 I'm going to try and come up with the offset function for the sensor aiming from camera.